The Men’s Shed Association.

 "If you forget about pubs and betting shops, there's just not a lot for men to do to socialise.
 They can be very isolated.
 There are lots of coffee clubs and whatever, but that doesn't seem to appeal to men.
-But what do you know, when there's some nice machinery to play with a and a chance to go out and do something, they love it.
+But when there's some nice machinery to play with and a chance to go out and do something, they love it!

 I retired in 2009.
-I was I was gone 65 and my wife was suffering from dementia.
-I spent five years 24/7 looking after my wife as Alzheimers, gradually took her away from me.
+I was gone 65 and my wife was suffering from dementia.
+I spent five years 24/7 looking after my wife as Alzheimer's gradually took her away from me.
 And previous to retirement, of course, I'd travelled around a lot.
-And again, I was one of these guys, where most of my social life outside the house was with work."
+And again, I was one of these guys who's social life outside the house was with work."

 Do you think you've improved your physical health as well?

 "Oh, absolutely.
 Yeah it’s been amazing.
 And a lot of the guys say the same.
 In the shed movement we often say that instead of talking face to face, we talk ‘shoulder to shoulder’ while we’re working on something.
 We open up to each other and sometimes encourage each other to go to the doctor if there’s a problem.
 Often there’s someone in the shed who has had a similar issue in the past."